Check out the process in the video below, or read on for more detailed instructions.

 Note: It is important to understand this Shape Field functionality is best used to describe an attribute of a record in your system.
 It is tempting to use these for some form of territory coverage but that is not how they are designed to be used.
-They are meant to describe a geographic area specific to a record.
-Imagine if when creating a new field for a custom or standard object, there was a new field type called Shape.
 If you are looking to assign records to records to territories/regions, you will want to look into our Assignment Plan feature.

 This document will explain how to setup and use Shape Fields while also walking through a typical use case.
 In this example we will build a Shape Field that represents the delivery area for for a food restaurant.

 The first step to mapping a restaurant’s delivery area is to create a shape field.
 In our organization we have a custom object called Restaurant.
 On this object we need to create a new custom field lookup to the Geopointe Shape object.

 Relate this lookup field to the Geopointe Shape object.